nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 - update: the identifier is mandatory however it must be known to the NRLS (see RESOURCE_NOT_FOUND error) -->

+#### DocumentReference.Status ####

+If the DocumentReference in the request body specifies a status code that is not supported by the required HL7 FHIR [document-reference-status](http://hl7.org/fhir/ValueSet/document-reference-status) valueset then this error will be thrown.

+#### DocumentReference.Type ####
+If the DocumentReference in the request body specifies a type that is not part of the valueset defined in the [NRLS-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRLS-DocumentReference-1) FHIR profile this error will be thrown.

+#### DocumentReference.Indexed ####
+If the DocumentReference in the request body specifies an indexed element that is not a valid [instant](http://hl7.org/fhir/STU3/datatypes.html#instant) as per the FHIR specification this error will be thrown.

 #### Delete Request - Provider ODS Code does not match Custodian ODS Code ####
 This error is raised during a provider delete interaction.
-There is one exception scenarios:
+There is one exception scenario:
 - A provider delete pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code in the fromASID header.